alangpierce/alangpierce.github.io/source/_posts/2014-07-07-bigbingo-khan-academys-new-bigquery-backed-a-b-testing-framework.markdown

 externalization of an internal Google service called [Dremel](http://research.google.com/pubs/pub36632.html)) that allows you to import giant datasets and run nearly-arbitrary SQL queries on them.
-Unlike MapReduce-based SQL engines like Hive, BigQuery is fast: you're borrowing thousands of machines from Google for just the duration of your query, and all work is done in-memory, so queries tend to finish in just a few seconds.
+BigQuery is way faster than MapReduce-based SQL engines like Hive: you're borrowing thousands of machines from Google for just the duration of your query, and all work is done in-memory, so queries tend to finish in just a few seconds.
 The primary use case for BigQuery is for human users to manually dig